 Hipped roofs can look attractive, as they are more consistent in appearance.

-A hip roof is more expensive compared to a gable end roof with two slopes, as the design is more complex.
+A hip roof is a more complex design project, and so more expensive when compared to a gable end roof with two slopes, when it comes to loft conversions.
 There are also more seams, which increases the risk of water ingress.
-In addition, there is less space in the attic, which gives you fewer options if you subsequently decide to convert the loft into a living space.
+Also, there is less space in the attic, which gives you fewer options if you subsequently decide to convert the loft into a living space.

 A gable roof is triangular with two slopes and a side gable end leading up to a point.
 It is a very common roof design in detached and semi-detached homes.
 Look around your local area and you’ll soon see that a great number of homes have this type of roof.